WestCoastInformatics/Molecular-Entity-TP/README.md

-This is a two-step process.
+This is a seven-step process.

 STEP 0: download and install the RF2 snorocket and json conversion utilities
         and build these projects (so we can refer to the